 The legal profession has been slow to adopt the kinds of digital technologies that have disrupted nearly every industry.
 However, technical advances, innovative entrepreneurs and an evolving mindset among law firm leaders are changing how Canadian law is practiced.

-Clio, the privately held company based in Barnaby, British Columbia, is a major player in the legal tech world.
+Clio, the privately held company based in Burnaby, British Columbia, is a major player in the legal tech world.
 In January 2019, the software firm, founded in 2007, secured a massive $250 million investment in late-stage venture capital funding.
 That total is more than 10 times larger than the company’s previously largest venture funding, according to a recent Crunchbase article.
 The company itself claims the investment is one of the largest in Canadian VC history and largest ever in legal tech.

 Crunchbase has noted that investments in legal tech are growing at a rapid rate, with $106 million in investments in January 2019 alone.
 Total investments in legal tech in 2018 soared to $825 million, compared to $305 million in 2017.